-The Empire style began in France during the reign of Napoleon (1804-1815).
-Napoleon and his court believed that by creating interest in ancient Rome, and comparing Napoleon to Augustus Caesar, they could change the French form of government from a republic to an empire without causing too much protest from regular citizens.
-Part of this plan was implemented by encouraging Roman inspired styles in fashion and home décor.
-Motifs that were symbolic of (and to) Napoleon were used decoratively along with the Roman designs.
+The Empire aesthetic style began in France during the reign of Napoleon Bonaparte (1804-1815).
+Napoleon and his court believed that creating interest in ancient Rome.
+Comparing Napoleon to Augustus Caesar, they could change the French form of government from the republic to an empire without causing too much protest from regular citizens.
+Part of this plan was implemented by encouraging French artisans to create Roman inspired styles in fashion and home décor.
+Motifs that were symbolic of (and to) Napoleon were used decoratively alongside the Roman designs.

-In the early 1850s Napoleon III took control in France and Second Empire style was born.
-This included the motifs and design components of Empire but drew on other historic French styles including:
+In the early 1850s, Napoleon III took control in France, and the Second Empire style was born.
+This included the motifs and design components of the classic Empire style but drew on other historic French styles, including:

 The Second Empire style became popular in the United States in the 1850s and inspired fashion, architecture, and interior design for the next fifty or so years, leading to America's own well-known Empire sofas to be manufactured as well.

 - Bees (symbol of Napoleon)

 - Egyptian motifs: sphinx, winged lions, scarabs

 - Military motifs: medals, trophies, rosettes

 - Scroll feet